nerdimite/nerdimite/readme.md

 - 🤖 My research interests in AI include Neuro-Symbolic AI, Transformers, and Model-based Learning
 - 🌐 I find Serverless and JAMstack fun
 - 🥅 2021 Goals: Teach an AI to play Minecraft
-- 🕹️ Fun fact: I play Minecraft
+- 🕹️ Fun fact: A regular Minecraft gamer

 ### Languages and Tools: